Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

-We consider a link load balancing problem in the optical communication process at the bottom of the transmission network between network elements, i.e., nodes.
-The objective is to optimize the topology structure from an initial topology, to achieve balance.
+We consider a link load balancing problem in the optical communication process at the bottom of the transmission network {among network elements, a physical infrastructure to serve thousands of users, i.e., nodes.} The objective is to optimize the topology structure from an initial topology, to achieve balance.
 Now we specify the details of the $\mathtt{NetTopoOpt}$ formulation for the case study, including the objective function and constraints.